 The difference between sealing and expunging a criminal history record is that when a record is sealed, the public will not have access to it through the government databases.
 That means most employers will not have access to the information.
 However, city, county, state and federal government and agencies, including the police and military, have a legal right to access criminal history

 records even if they are sealed.

 When a record is expunged, agencies that would have access to a sealed record will be able to know that criminal information has been expunged from the record, and would only have access to the record through a court order.

 Many people seek to have their criminal arrest records cleaned so that they may obtain private employment.
 If you are interested in cleaning an arrest record through sealing or expunging, call me today.
-I am a South Florida criminal attorney who handles the sealing and expunging of criminal records in Miami-Dade and Broward.
+I am a Miami-Dade County criminal attorney who handles the sealing and expunging of criminal records in Miami-Dade and Broward.